"We hold these truths - July 4, 1776” Tank top for women

 On the front, "1776" and our nation's first flag.

 This women’s shirt is a super-comfortable heather grey stretch tank that is made of 90% cotton / 10% poly.
 It has a semi-fitted style with side seams, curved hem, and is pre-washed to reduce shrinkage.

 Also available on a crewneck shirt in antique denim, and a light heather grey women's v-neck shirt, a crew neck shirt in your choice of 100% cotton Made in USA shirt or a polycotton shirt, and a crewneck sweatshirt in light grey.

-About the flag
+Historical Background Behind the flag

 By the end of 1775, during the first year of the American Revolutionary War, the Second Continental Congress operated as a de facto war government authorizing the creation of an Army, a Navy and even a small Marine Corps.
 A new flag was needed to represent the Congress and fledgling nation, initially the United Colonies, with a banner distinct from the British Red Ensign flown from civilian and merchant vessels, the White Ensign of theBritish Royal Navy, and the British Union flags carried by the British Army's men on land.
 Individual states had been using their own independent flags with Massachusetts using the Taunton Flag and New York using the George Rex Flag prior to the adoption of the Grand Union Flag.